hqywork/EntityFramework.wiki.Chinesize/Home.md

-# Entity Framework
+# Entity Framework Core

-Entity Framework is Microsoft's recommended data access technology for new applications in .NET.
+Entity Framework (EF) Core is a lightweight and extensible version of the popular Entity Framework data access technology.

-Entity Framework Core (EF Core) provides a familiar developer experience to EF6.x, including LINQ, POCO, and Code First support.
-EF Core also enables access to data across relational and non-relational stores.
-EF Core is much more lightweight than previous versions and is built from the ground up to work great in the cloud (using ASP.NET vNext) on devices (i.e. in universal Windows apps) as well as in traditional .NET scenarios.
+EF Core is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
+It eliminates the need for most of the data-access code that developers usually need to write.